huggingface/blog/dibt.md

 For the past few months, we have been working on the [Data Is Better Together](https://github.com/huggingface/data-is-better-together) initiative.
 With this collaboration between Hugging Face and Argilla and the support of the open-source ML community, our goal has been to empower the open-source community to create impactful datasets collectively.

-Now, we have decided to move forward to explore new possibilities while always keeping our main goal in mind.
-To provide a clear overview of our achievements and the tasks to which everyone can still contribute, we have organized this into two sections: community efforts and cookbook efforts.
+Now, we have decided to move forward with the same goal.
+To provide an overview of our achievements and tasks where everyone can contribute, we organized it into two sections: community efforts and cookbook efforts.

 ## Community efforts